How to Choose Data Center Spine and Leaf Switches?

 What Are Spine and Leaf Switches?

-Data center spine and leaf switches are the two main components of the leaf-spine architecture.
+Spine and leaf switches are the two main components of the leaf-spine architecture in data center.
 Spine switches can be regarded as core switches in a leaf-spine network architecture.
 But the difference is that the 100G switches with high port density are sufficient for spine switches.
 Leaf switches are equivalent to access layer switches.
 Leaf switches provide network connections to endpoints, servers, and upwards to spine switches.

 Spine switches can handle layer 3 network traffic with high port density for scalability.
 Each of its L3 ports is dedicated to connecting to an L2 leaf switch and cannot connect or find any servers, access points, or firewalls.
 Therefore, the number of ports available on the spine switch determines the number of switches at the spine and leaf layers, which in turn determines the maximum number of servers that can be connected to the network.